Dr. Polly R. Schoning

-Dr. Polly R. Schoning, Manhattan, Kansas, is the recipient of the 2013 E.R.
+Dr. Polly R. Schoning, Manhattan, Kansas, was the recipient of the 2013 E.R.
 Frank Award as selected by the K-State College of Veterinary Medicine and Veterinary Alumni Association.
-The award is presented as part of the 75th Annual Conference for Veterinarians on June 2.
+The award was presented as part of the 75th Annual Conference for Veterinarians on June 2, 2013.

 Dr. Schoning earned her bachelor’s degree in 1962, DVM in 1964, master’s degree in anatomy in 1970 and her Ph.D. in pathology in 1979, all from K-State.
 After receiving her DVM, Dr. Schoning first worked as a small animal clinician before becoming a bacteriologist for the Vermont State Department of Health in 1965, while also developing a small animal practice in Essex Junction, Vt.
 From 1967 to 1971, she was back at K-State as an instructor in anatomy while also working on her master’s degree.
 In 1974, Dr. Schoning started as an assistant professor for the Department of Surgery and Medicine at K-State before becoming a full-time graduate student in 1977.
 After receiving her doctorate, she moved to the Department of Pathology as an assistant professor, later becoming a full professor.
 She retired in 2003 and is now professor emeritus in the Department of Diagnostic Medicine and Pathobiology.

 “Being a veterinarian is the best thing in the world,” Dr. Schoning said.
 “I have never thought of myself as a teacher, but thoroughly enjoyed working with students.
 Listening to and encouraging them towards their dreams was always fun.”